mabrobotics/MD80-x-CANdle-Documentation/canProtocol.md

 ```

 ## Hardware requirements
 The main requirement for the host system is to be equipped with an FDCAN peripheral (either a built-in one or an external one) and an FDCAN transceiver capable of speeds up to 8Mbps.
 Lower maximum speed transceivers can be used as well, however for the cost of limited update rates.
 Currently, the differential side of the transceiver (the CANH and CANL lines) is supplied with 5V.
-Depending on your custom setup you should be able to integrate a 120 ohm terminating resistor on both ends of your CAN bus (MD80 controllers from version 2.0 have a built-in resistor that can be controlled by software).
+Depending on your custom setup you should be able to integrate a 120 ohm terminating resistor on both ends of your CAN bus (MD80 controllers from version 2.0 can be upgraded to software controlled termination.
+Please contact us for more information).

 ## Communication overview
 MD80 controllers are programmed to receive a frame that takes the following structure: